CheyennePierpont6459/RiverWay2024-2025/README.md

 - **Environment Variables**: Sensitive information like secret keys and database passwords should be set as environment variables and not hardcoded.

 - **Role-Based Access**: Decorators ensure that users can only access functionalities permitted to their roles.
+- Admins who are capable in elevating themselves to a Super Admin will have access to the Google Account (cccemergencyresponse@gmail.com) login credentials, knowledge of the App password, and database root password.

 ## Contributing